redesaile/csgo-dungeon/README.md

 # Aim Underground
 ```
-Counter-Strike: Global Offensive map by THE OWL
+Map for Counter-Strike: Global Offensive by THE OWL
 ```

 ## Screenshots